f95johansson/marvin-transfer/README.md

 ## Usage
-The ui consist of two columns, the left one your local computers file system, the right you connected android device's system
+The ui consist of two columns, the left one your local computers file system, the right your connected android device's system

 * use **arrow keys** to navigate (right/left to enter/exit folders)
-* **enter** to transfer currently selected file/foder
+* **enter** to transfer currently selected file/folder
 * **tab/space** to change focus between local computer and android device
 * **escape/ctrl-c** to exit program
 * typing letters works as a filter on the current directory, for faster navigation